Menopause and Brain Fog: Why It Happens and How to Fix It

 Wait, what was I saying again?

 You walk into a room and forget why.
 You lose your keys twice in one morning.
 Words slip right off your tongue mid-sentence.
 Sound familiar?
-Welcome to menopause brain fog — that fuzzy, forgetful feeling many women experience during perimenopause and menopause.
+Welcome to menopause brain fog—that fuzzy, forgetful feeling many women experience during perimenopause and menopause.

 Well, you’re not losing your mind.
 You’re just going through one of the most common (and least talked about) parts of menopause.
-Brain fog can make you feel scattered, distracted, or mentally drained.

 What Is Menopause Brain Fog?

+That hazy, forgetful feeling can make you lose your train of thought or struggle to focus.
 During perimenopause and menopause, your brain is adjusting to major hormonal changes.
 Estrogen, one of your key hormones, helps with memory, focus, and mental sharpness.
-When estrogen levels drop, your brain chemistry shifts — and that can affect how you think, remember, and process information.

 Why Brain Fog Happens During Menopause?